lostcxuse/lostcxuse/README.md

   ☆ I do spell allot wrong and i don't care because i just type too fast, ok

-  ☆ please come sit with me in ponytown!!
-I would love to have all the support < "Cuddles!
-Even i don't have C+H in my name, You can still sit with me!
-Always free to sit with me!

   ☆ I can block / hide / unfriend >> Making me uncomfortable = Block/Hide "

   ☆ RP users, DNI.
 I will not be Role-Playing, And I won't at all.